GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 uses code and state to retrieve token which can be used to access user claims.

 **Parameters:**

 - oxd_id: oxd ID from client registration
 - code: The code from OpenID Connect Provider (OP) Authorization Redirect URL
 - state: The state from OpenID Connect Provider (OP) Authorization Redirect URL
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**